(excluding travel cost)

 Student finance is a complex issue, and needs careful, long-term planning.
 So take advantage of our advisory service and start your preparations by asking us for a personal consultation.

 Frankfurt School awards attractive partial scholarships with the aim of enhancing the diversity of our MBA in International Healthcare Management.
-We provide financial support to candidates who enrich our programme in particular ways, including:
+We provide financial support to candidates who enrich our programme in particular ways:

-Please note that that we grant scholarships on an ongoing basis so we recommend you to apply early.
+Please note that that we grant scholarships on an ongoing basis so we recommend you apply early.